hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 This endpoint is hit with a GET and is used to instruct the agent to attempt to connect to a given address.
 For agents running in server mode, providing a "?wan=1" query parameter causes the agent to attempt to join using the WAN pool.

 The return code is 200 on success.

+### <a name="agent_force_leave"></a> /v1/agent/force-leave/\<node\>

+This endpoint is hit with a GET and is used to trigger a graceful leave and shutdown of the agent.
+It is used to ensure other nodes see the agent as "left" instead of "failed".
+Nodes that leave will not attempt to re-join the cluster on restarting with a snapshot.

+For nodes in server mode, the node is removed from the Raft peer set in a graceful manner.
+This is critical, as in certain situations a non-graceful leave can affect cluster availability.

+The return code is 200 on success.